alphagov/notifications-api/README.md

 ### `environment.sh`

-Creating and edit an environment.sh file.
+Creating and edit an environment.sh file

 ```
 echo "